 - We are continuing to support the community and so far have helped to develop several systems for the management and delivery of prescriptions, leaflets, as well as setting up community support links and donating and distributing food parcels.
 Read more.

-- Millfield is working with Street Parish, Mendip District and County Councils in Somerset, as well as independent food supplier Chartwells, to help ensure over 1,000 Somerset children eligible for free school meals and their families will continue to have access to healthy, fresh food during school closures due to the coronavirus outbreak.
-As of July 2020, over 6,500 people have received over 32,500 main meals as a result of the initiative.
+- Millfield worked with Street Parish, Mendip District and County Councils in Somerset, as well as independent food supplier Chartwells, to help ensure over 1,000 Somerset children from five local schools who eligible for free school meals and their families continued to have access to healthy, fresh food during school closures due to the coronavirus outbreak.
+As of July 2020, over 8,000 people have received over 40,000 main meals as a result of the initiative.
 Read more.